dr4Ke/git-preserve-permissions/README.md

  - `preserve-permissions.group`: true/false to save/restore gid (defaults to false)
  - `preserve-permissions.perms`: octal mask to select bits to save/restore (defaults to `0700`)

+Use the following command to set them:

+    git config <option> <value>

+Use the following command to unset them:

+    git config --unset <option>

 Usage
 =====